MCFpy/mcf/docs/quick_start.md

 results_with_cluster = my_mcf.analyse(results)
 ```

-The resulting object *results_with_cluster* differs from the predict method only through the ``iate_pred_df`` object, which contains the cluster indicator for each observation in addition.
+The resulting object *results_with_cluster* differs from the predict method only through the ``iate_pred_df`` object, which contains the cluster indicator for each observation.